Case Study · Anonymized profile

 DACH cyber firm pivoting from EU enterprise to US federal under FedRAMP and CMMC Level 2.

 A DACH cyber vendor with multi-year EU enterprise traction encountered a US federal opening through a DoD program-office introduction.
-The home-market surface led with ISO 27001, BSI alignment, and EU enterprise references.
+The home-website, deck, and sales material led with ISO 27001, BSI alignment, and EU enterprise references.
 The federal procurement officer asked for FedRAMP authorization status, CMMC Level 2 posture, and a US-data-residency statement on the opening fold.

 The home-market posture and the trigger.